muralidharanv84/aqi-web/docs/design.md

   - 7d (default)
   - 30d
   - Custom
-- Resolution selector:
+- Resolution is chosen automatically by range (no user control).
-  - Raw
-  - 1h

 ---